videojs/video.js/COLLABORATOR_GUIDE.md

 ## video.js releases

 Releasing video.js is partially automated through [`conrib.json`](/contrib.json) scripts.
-To do a release, you need a couple of things: npm access, github personal access token.
+To do a release, you need a couple of things: npm access, GitHub personal access token.

-Releases in video.js are done on npm and bower and github and eventually posted on the CDN.
-This is the instruction for the npm/bower/github releases.
+Releases in video.js are done on npm and bower and GitHub and eventually posted on the CDN.
+This is the instruction for the npm/bower/GitHub releases.

 When we do a release, we release it as a `next` tag on npm first and then at least a week later, we promote this release to `latest` on npm.